 Note:You can find the latest reports on project work at the time of the Coronavirus in our News.

-• Additional activities for students and teachers to foster spiritual growth and social cohesion
+- Complementary activities for students and teachers for spiritual growth and social cohesion

 How is it possible to provide university-level theological training in a country beset by war?
 This was the question that those responsible for the NTC had to ask themselves time after time in recent years.
 The introduction of a new course on social ethics proved to be a groundbreaking development: the course focuses on the severe problems affecting the country at present, and imparts strategies for reaching solutions and taking action.
 In this way, the church is doing justice to its social responsibilities by preparing leaders who are adequately trained for their work.